-Thank you for purchasing The Micronet MaxNAS storage solution.
+Thank you for purchasing The Micronet MaxNAS/SmartNAS storage solution.
 With speed, high capacity, ease of use, and support for numerous applications, MaxNAS is the ideal solution for all of your data storage needs.
+MaxNAS refers to Micronet's fully configured Network storage solutions, while SmartNAS refers to our unpopulated storage enclosures.
+Both products utilize the MaxNAS tried-and-true technology, and for consistency this manual will refer to either unit collectively as "MaxNAS."

 Please take advantage of the information contained within this manual to ensure easy setup and configuration.
-If at any time you require technical assistance, Micronet's Help Desk is available at 310-320-0772 or email us at Support@micronet.com
+If at any time you require technical assistance, Micronet's Help Desk is available at 310-320-7272 or email us at support@micronet.com